eclipse-kura/kura/docs/references/mqtt-namespace.md

 The service configuration XML message is comprised of the following parts:

 * The **Object Class Definition** (OCD), which describes the service attributes that may be configured.
-(The syntax of the OCD element is described in the [OSGi Service Platform Service Compendium 4.3 Specifications](http://www.osgi.org/Specifications/HomePage), Section 105.3.)
+(The syntax of the OCD element is described in the [OSGi Service Platform Service R7 Specifications](http://docs.osgi.org/specification/osgi.core/7.0.0/))

 * The **properties** element, which contains one or more properties with their associated type and values.
 The type name must match the name provided in the corresponding attribute definition identifier (AD id) contained in the OCD.